Why Do Marriage Talks Keep Breaking?

 The third factor is dosha-related.
 Mars dosha (Manglik), Saturn dosha, and Rahu-Ketu dosha all have specific cancellation rules, and one of the most common reasons matches break at the talks stage is that the two families' Jyotishas disagree about whether a dosha cancellation actually applies.
 One side's Jyotisha says the dosha cancels through a specific combination; the other side's Jyotisha says it does not.
 The match dissolves not because the dosha is real and damaging, but because the validation chain failed.

-This category is particularly painful because the breakage feels arbitrary — both sides liked each other, both wanted to proceed, and a technical disagreement closed the door.
+The dosha-disagreement category is particularly painful because the breakage feels arbitrary — both sides liked each other, both wanted to proceed, and a technical disagreement closed the door.
 It is also the category where a careful third reading from a respected Jyotisha can sometimes reopen the discussion, because the cancellation rules are real and well-defined when applied correctly.

 What a real cancellation check looks like